KnutHojeberg/project-2-javascript/README.md

 *Log into Github. *Select the correct GitHub Repository to be deployed live. *Underneath the repository name, click the “Settings” option. *In the sub-section list on the left, under “Code and automation”, click “Pages”. *Within the ”Source” section choose ”main” as Branch and root as folder and click ”Save”. *The page refreshes and a website shall then deploy via a link.

-The live deployed link can be found here - https://hannagfrorer.github.io/Dog-quiz/
+The live deployed link can be found here - https://knuthojeberg.github.io/project-2-javascript/

 Media
-the image on the start page:https://www.istockphoto.com/es/foto/batiendo-los-o%C3%ADdos-gm93610309-7188469?phrase=dogs%20big%20ear

-the image on the quiz page: https://www.istockphoto.com/es/foto/grupo-de-seis-perros-gm1175747279-327534351?phrase=dogs
+All images used for this website were found at: https://icon-library.com/

 Acknowledgements
 For inspiration, for code, design help and advice, I'd like to thank;

-Martina Terlevic
+Brian O'hare

-My wonderful mentor at Code Institute.
+My mentor at Code Institute.
 The Code Institute.

 Sources